 4. Fantastic Mr. Fox

-Fortunately, the end result works a treat, and Anderson – unsurprisingly eschewing modern CG animation in favour of stop motion – and co-screenwriter Noah Baumbach do a skilful job expanding Fantastic Mr. Fox’s plot about a clever fox outwitting three bumbling farmers into a feature length script.
+The guy who made The Royal Tenenbaums and The Grand Budapest Hotel directing a Roald Dahl movie – sounds like a terrible idea, right?
+Fortunately, this unlikely combination works a treat, and Anderson (eschewing modern CG animation in favour of stop motion) and co-screenwriter Noah Baumbach do a skilful job expanding Fantastic Mr. Fox’s slender plot about a clever fox outwitting three bumbling farmers into a feature length script.

+True, the subplot about an insecure teen fox seems more Anderson than Dahl, and the overall tone is a lot gentler (and, frankly, Americanised) than that of the book.
 But the all star roster of voice actors – including George Clooney, Meryl Streep and Bill Murray – are a delight, and they, together with the retro-cool visuals and licensed soundtrack, make this an easy flick to love.

 3. The Witches

-With The Witches, Roeg manages to elicit just enough scare factor to keep kids entertained (and not sprinting for the nearest exit), and the evil hags that lend the film its title are vividly realised via the typically outstanding prosthetic and make-up effects of the Jim Henson Company’s creature shop.
+Director Nicolas Roeg gets a lot right in this 1990 adaptation of Dahl’s spooky tale that pits a boy and his grandmother against a secret society of infanticidal witches.
+With The Witches, Roeg manages to elicit just enough scare factor to keep kids entertained (and not sprinting for the nearest exit), thanks largely to the film’s titular evil hags, who are vividly realised by the prosthetic and make-up effects of the Jim Henson Company’s legendary creature shop.

-Mara Wilson is spot-on as the little girl with special gifts neglected by her family, and Pam Ferris was born to play the odious headmistress, Miss Trunchbull (which might not be such a compliment, now that I think of it)
+Mara Wilson is spot-on as the little girl with special gifts neglected by her family, and Pam Ferris was born to play the odious headmistress, Miss Trunchbull (which might not be such a compliment, now that I think of it).

 1. Willy Wonka & the Chocolate Factory

-Dahl famously despised this musical adaptation of Charlie and the Chocolate Factory, but don’t let that put you off – Mel Stuart’s film is an uplifting, surreal, funny and occasionally scary acid trip that is as enjoyable for kids as it is for grown-ups.
+Dahl famously despised this musical adaptation of Charlie and the Chocolate Factory, but don’t let that put you off.
+Mel Stuart’s spin on Dahl’s yarn about a poor boy’s adventures in a magical chocolate factory is a witty, exhilarating, and occasionally scary acid trip that’s as enjoyable for kids as it is for grown-ups.